VisualFP/docs/SA/design_concept/content/results/results_ui_demonstration.typ

+#import "../../../acronyms.typ": *

 = UI Demonstration
-@visual-fp-ui-demo-part-one and @visual-fp-ui-demo-part-two depict a step-by-step demonstration of the PoC application using the `mapAdd5` code scenario as descriped in @design_eval_code_scenarios.
+@visual-fp-ui-demo-part-one and @visual-fp-ui-demo-part-two depict a step-by-step demonstration of the #ac("PoC") application using the `mapAdd5` code scenario as descriped in @design_eval_code_scenarios.

 #figure(